mrnaglejr/Homework-Assignments/README.md

 Google Wallet is Google's mobile payment.
 Both systems allow contactless payments using NFC technology.
 However, Google Wallet uses a more traditional PIN based authentication system which allows for older mobile devices.
 The additional intended use is security and reduce credit card fraud.
 Both payment platforms doesn't share the customer's credit card information with the merchant reducing the chance of the credit card information falling into the wrong hands.
 Which in turn limits the financial institutions and/or merchants losses incurred from fraudulent transactions.
-The one glaring difference between Google Wallet and Pay is Google tracks your transactions and will use that information accross all of the Google's platforms which is part fo the Goggle's business model.
+The one glaring difference between Google Wallet and Pay is Google tracks your transactions and will use that information across all of the Google's platforms which is part fo the Goggle's business model.
 Apple expressly states that they do not track your transactions.
 This is way Apple is very attractive to customers that take their privacy very seriously.
 ![Investopedia on Pay vs Google Wallet](https://www.investopedia.com/articles/personal-finance/010215/apple-pay-vs-google-wallet-how-they-work.asp#:~:text=Apple%20Pay%20and%20Google%20Wallet%20are%20Mobile%20Payment%20Systems.&text=Google%2C%20on%20the%20other%20hand,including%20Apple's%20own%20iPhone%205!)
 ---
 ## Business Landscape